BrenPatF/brenpatf.github.io/_posts/2022-08-07-shortest-path-analysis-of-large-networks-by-sql-and-plsql.md

 `&TP` in the SQL above represents a sqlplus variable that allows us to use the same script for each of the Bacon Numbers datasets.

-The largest of The Bacon datasets results in a heavily looped network of 2,800,309 nodes and 109,262,592
+The largest of The Bacon datasets results in a heavily looped network of 2,800,309 nodes and 109,262,592 links.

 ## Data Model
 [&uarr; Contents](#contents)<br />